 The cryptocurrency market is full of leverage—where people borrow money to increase the size of their positions.
 It is not uncommon for major exchanges to offer leverages of up to 120x.
-Even though Sam Bankman-Fried, the CEO of an exchange called FTX, said that it’s uncommon for people to use the largest amounts of leverages, the market is still saturated with leveraged futures and options contracts.

 The remarks of regulators, as well as the policies they implement, can spark cryptocurrency crashes.
 We have already touched upon the Chinese crypto mining ban, but other instances of regulatory action have caused crypto drops.
 Crypto stumbled in the summer of 2021 when Joe Biden’s administration passed a landmark infrastructure bill that held decentralized applications liable for tax reporting.
 Crypto crashed in the autumn when China declared all cryptocurrencies illegal (again).

 Specific coins fall in relation to more targeted regulatory actions.
 For instance, privacy coins like Monero, Zcash, and Dash fell after Australia, Japan, and South Korea banned them from exchanges.
 The price of Bitcoin on South Korean exchanges actually trades at a premium to Bitcoin elsewhere because of tight capital controls in the country.
 XRP fell dramatically at the end of 2020 and for much of 2021 after the U.S. Securities and Exchange Commission filed a lawsuit alleging that Ripple Labs held $300 million worth of illegal securities sales to keep the price of XRP buoyant.